uwblitz/find_contacts_email_POST/README.md

 # find_contacts_email_POST
-This code finds the users email and name, retrieves email from contacts, find smtp server and port.
+This code finds the users email and name, retrieves email from contacts, find smtp server and port from a thunderbird installation.
 It then will POST the contacts email addresses to a host location in jSON format.